tolauwae/phd-thesis/src/oop/oop.typ

 Such callbacks cannot have a return type, to ensure that callbacks do not break a well-typed WebAssembly program.
 However, callbacks can update other internal state, such as global variables, or linear memory. // todo double check if this does not break our solution
 Asynchronous events and callbacks further introduce non-determinism into the WebAssembly languages, which can seriously complicate debugging of programs.
-However, simplifying debugging of non-deterministic bugs is beyond the scope of this chapter, andis simplifying debugging of non-deterministic bugs is an orthogonal problem to that of state desynchronization in out-of-place debugging, and beyond the scope of this chapter.
+However, simplifying debugging of non-deterministic bugs is beyond the scope of this chapter, and is an orthogonal problem to that of state desynchronization in out-of-place debugging.
-We tackle this problem in the next chapter (@chap:multiverse), where we present our new multiverse debugger for I/O operations.
+We consider this beyond the scope of this chapter, but tackle the problem in the next chapter (@chap:multiverse), where we present our new multiverse debugger for I/O operations.

 == Debugging Asynchronous Non-transferable Resources<oop:debugAsynchronous>